boschrexroth/ctrlx-automation-sdk/doc/debug.md

 #### Build the Debug Snap

-* Select the VSCode extension CMake in the sidebar.
+* Select the Visual Studio Code extension CMake in the sidebar.
 At the top of the explorer window click on '...'
 (Views and more actions) and select 'Clean all Projects'.
-* In the status bar at the bottom of the VSCode window click on the CMake field and select 'Debug' as build variant in the options drop box.
+* In the status bar at the bottom of the Visual Studio Code window click on the CMake field and select 'Debug' as build variant in the options drop box.
 * In the main menu click 'Run Build Task' and select the CMake Build Kit (compiler).
 For our ctrlX CORE select 'GCC for aarch64...'.
 The build will start and create a debug mode snap 'registernode_..._arm64.snap'.
 * Right click this file and select 'Download...'

 #### Install the Debug Snap

 Install the debug snap on your ctrlX CORE.
-The application will be started but stops immediately because of the SIGSTOP signal.
+The application will be started but stops immediately because of raising the SIGSTOP signal at the beginning of the main function.

 #### Configuring Remote Debugging in VisualStudio Code

-From VSCode we want to start the application with the snap run command.
+From Visual Studio Code we want to start the application with the snap run command.

 For this the file __tasks.json__ contains the task `Launch Remote GDB Server`

     {
       "label": "Launch Remote GDB Server",